-1. DATE is the first day of a randomly selected month between the first month of 1993 and the 12th month of 1994.
+1. DATE is the first day of a randomly selected month from the second month of 1993 to the first month of 1995.

-For validation against the qualification database the query must be executed using the following values for substitution parameters and must produce the following output data:
+For validation against the qualification database the query must be executed using the following values for substitution parameters and must produce the following output data: Values for substitution parameters: